Sexuality in Star Trek: LGBT in Star Trek

 That same year Mulgrew stated in an August 2002 interview for Out in America:

 Well, one would think that Hollywood would be more open-minded at this point, since essentially the whole town is run by the gay community.
 It makes very little sense if you think about it.
 No, Star Trek is very strangely by the book in this regard.
 Rick Berman, who is a very sagacious man, has been very firm about certain things.
 I've approached him many, many times over the years about getting a gay character on the show--one whom we could really love, not just a guest star.
 Y'know, we had blacks, Asians, we even had a handicapped character--and so I thought, this is now beginning to look a bit absurd.
 And he said, "In due time."
 And so, I'm suspecting that on Enterprise they will do something to this effect.
 I couldn't get it done on mine.
 And I am sorry for that.

 In a 1990 Next Generation episode, "The Offspring", Data creates Lal, an android daughter, and the other crew members seek to explain humanoid sexuality to her.
-According to TNG research consultant Richard Arnold, Whoopi Goldberg refused to deliver her character's dialog with a strictly heterosexual explanation:
+According to TNG research consultant Richard Arnold, Whoopi Goldberg refused to deliver her character's dialogue with a strictly heterosexual explanation:

 According to the script, Guinan was supposed to start telling Lal, "When a man and a woman are in love..." and in the background, there would be men and women sitting at tables, holding hands.
 But Whoopi refused to say that.
 She said, "This show is beyond that.
 It should be 'When two people are in love.'"